creativeprofit22/Claude-RAG/README.md

 That's it!
 The app will automatically detect Claude and use it for responses.

-> **Note**: Claude Code CLI requires a Claude Pro, Team, or Enterprise subscription.
+> **Note**: Claude Code CLI requires a Claude Pro, Max, Team, or Enterprise subscription.
 If you don't have one, Gemini works great too!

 ---